skygrip/skygrip.github.io/_posts/2013-03-05-Duplicating_House_Keys_Using_a_3D_Printer.md

 I had the idea to duplicate some house keys on my Makerbot Thing-O-Matic 3D printer after seeing a post about in on thingiverse [here](http://www.thingiverse.com/thing:8925).

-So after messing around with the script provided by usr nrp for a while i couldnt really get it to work so i decided to just make a script from scratch to improve my SCAD skills.
+So after messing around with the script provided by usr nrp for a while I couldn't really get it to work so i decided to just make a script from scratch to improve my SCAD skills.
 (SCAD is like a programing language for creating parametric 3d CAD objects)

-After a few hours with a key and a pair of digital calipers i got an object that fit in the lock but has not been cut (think of a blank key).
+After a few hours with a key and a pair of digital calipers I got an object that fit in the lock but has not been cut (think of a blank key).

 ![Key Blank Openscad](/assets/img/posts/2013-03-05/key.jpg)